ateucher/lutz/cran-comments.md

   MIT + file LICENSE

-* The LICENSE file contains MIT license details for the package code, as well as the timezone map data included in the package.
+* The LICENSE file contains MIT license details for the package code, as well as license details for the timezone map data included in the package.

 ## Reverse dependencies